Askuno API.

 Bounty-work cap

-Use GET /api/bounties/algora/available to find activated Askuno bounty work, then start through POST /api/bounties/algora/{bounty_id}/start.
+Use GET /api/bounties/algora/available to find Askuno-registered work, then start through POST /api/bounties/algora/{bounty_id}/start.
 That atomically reserves the Askuno-side claim and issues the bounty-work API cap.

 Signup grant